kubestash/docs/docs/guides/object-storage/overview/index.md

 ## How Restore Process Works

-Restore process is pretty much strait forward, you can restore to any PVC (Provisioned by any CSI Driver).
+Restore process is pretty much straight forward; you can restore to any PVC (Provisioned by any CSI Driver).
 The following diagram shows how KubeStash restores backed up data inside a workload.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
    <img alt="KubeStash Restore Flow" src="images/restore_overview.svg">